accordproject/markdown-editor/README.md

 #### `npm run dev`

    Runs the app in the development mode.<br>
    Open [http://localhost:3001/examples](http://localhost:3001/examples) to view it in the browser.

 The page will reload if you make edits.<br>

 #### `npm run build`

    Builds the app for production to the `build` folder.<br>
    It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

 ## Styling

-You can style the toolbar of this components, as well as the width of the editor:
+You can style the toolbar of this component, as well as the width of the editor:

 #### `editorProps`